scicloj/clojisr/doc/choices.md

 ### The Java layer in between

+At the moment, all the backends we consider, and in particular Rserve+REngine and Renjin, have a Java layer that represents R types, and our use of the backend passes through that layer.
+That is, when one evaluates R code, the data and the possible return values are communicated as Java datatypes of that layer.

+All that could be considered as an implementation detail.
+If we wish our API to support different backends in a transparent way, then probably this kinds of details would rather be abstracted away.
+On the other hand, exposing this implementation detail as part of the API has some benefits of performance.
+Moreover, an object at the Java layer could poetentially be converted to different Clojure interpretations of that object (e.g., a named list could be converted to a list, as well as to an array-map), and could implement some protocols/interfaces, and thus be used from Clojure in a neat way.

+This seems to justify exposing the Java layer at this experimental stage.

+Thus, for example, conversion functions `clj->java`, `java->R`, `R->java`, `java->clj`, are part of the API, for now.

 ### Data abstrations

 We plan to use mainly the data abstractions of the tech.datatype and `tech.ml.dataset` mentioned above, in addition to basic Java/Clojure notions such as Map, Sequence, etc.